 For performing dynamic slug flow analysis, Caesar II software provides a very nice module, dynamic analysis module where we have to simply provide the input parameters to get the output result.
 In the following paragraphs, we will learn the steps for performing Dynamic Slug Flow using Water Hammer/ Slug Flow (Spectrum) method.

-Before you start the dynamic analysis you have to perform conventional static analysis of the system (without using any slug force) and qualify the system from all criteria.
-To open the dynamic module in Caesar II click on dynamic analysis button as shown in Fig.1.
+Before you start the dynamic slug flow analysis you have to perform conventional static analysis of the system (without using any slug force) and qualify the system from all stress criteria (Thermal, Sustained, Occasional, as applicable).

 Slug duration is defined as the time required for the slug to cross the elbow.
 Mathematically it can be denoted as, Slug Duration=Length of Liquid Slug/Velocity of Flow.

 Now Refer Fig. 4 and input the data as mentioned below:

 When you click on Enter Pulse data it will open the window where we have to enter the data for spectrum profile generation.
 From the above curve at time 0 the force is 2120 N the same force will be active for the next 8 milliseconds till the slug crosses the elbow.
 Then at time 8.1 forces will be reduced to zero.
 And the same zero force will be there till 400 milliseconds.
 Then the next cycle will start. i.e, at time 400.1 seconds the force will be again 2120 N. That way enter data for at least two cycles as shown in Fig. 5:

 Clicking Save / Continue button will convert the time history into its equivalent force response spectrum in terms of Dynamic Load Factor versus Frequency and the screen “Spectrum Table Values “as shown in Fig. 5 will appear.

 Be sure to specify a unique spectrum name, as this processor will overwrite any existing files of the same name.